shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-the-debug-auction.md

 ---

-# Microsoft Invest - understanding the debug auction
+# Microsoft Invest - Understanding the debug auction

 To understand what is happening behind the scenes during an auction, you can run a debug auction.
 This page explains how to run a debug auction